 The workshop will address the opportunity and challenges to use existing standards, and look at how to participate in standardisation to voice stakeholders’ needs and strengthen standards’ role in making the market work for all.

 Additional speakers/experts: Stephan Schug, Chief Medical Officer at EHTEL, European Health Telematics Association; Estelle Huchet, research project officer at AGE Platform Europe; Kai Schnackenberg, Hamburg Ministry of Health and Consumer Protection.

 Workshop 6 – 14h00-15h30

 Turning Alexa into AALexa: how to utilize consumer products for Active Assisted Living

-Kristina Förster, from University of Innsbruck, will coordinate the workshop.
+Kristina Förster, project coordinator from the University of Innsbruck, will lead the workshop.

 After the input from the speakers, there will follow an interactive session, which aims to identify the experience and ideas of participants about AAL related consumer products.